TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/do_now.md

 <br>
 <br>

-Type the following into the terminal.
+Type the following into the console.
 What happens?
 ```
  a_list = ['a', 'b', 'c', 'd', 'e']
  print(a_list[0])